-We all know that exchange rates can fluctuate from one moment to the next – after all, it’s the comparison of two different currencies – but the reasons behind the maths are harder to grasp.
-So we’ve delved into the world of financial trading to get the answers.
+An event like Brexit perfectly illustrates the cause of currency fluctuations.
+We all know that exchange rates can fluctuate from one moment to the next – after all, it’s the comparison of two different currencies – but the reasons behind the numbers are harder to grasp.

 Why do foreign exchange rates fluctuate?

-What makes a currency go up and down?
-Well, at the root of all this fluctuation is the basic principle of supply and demand.
+At the root of all currency fluctuation is the basic principle of supply and demand.

-In countries that have a floating exchange rate, a currency is just like a mango or an iPhone 11: if it’s in high demand (which often goes hand-in-hand with being in short supply), it will cost more.
-So far, so straightforward.
+In countries that have a floating exchange rate, a currency is just like any commodity: if it’s in high demand (which often goes hand-in-hand with being in short supply), it will cost more.

 How do interest rates affect currency fluctuation?

-Money supply and interest rates are two of the major factors that affect demand for a currency.
-Both can be controlled by governments and their central banks, which use them as tools to manipulate their economy and their domestic currency.
+Money supply and interest rates are two main factors that affect demand for a currency.
+Both factors can be controlled by governments to manipulate their economy and their domestic currency.

-In the UK, the Bank of England sets the official interest rate, known as the Bank of England base rate, which in turn influences the interest rate when you borrow money.
-The base rate is currently 0.1%, which is a historic low – in November 1979 it reached a peak of 17%.
+In the UK, the Bank of England sets the official interest rate, known as the base rate, which determines the interest rate when you borrow money.
+The base rate is currently 0.5 per cent, up from 0.25 per cent in 2021.
+In November 1979 it reached a peak of 17 per cent.

-The money supply means just what it says – it’s the total amount of money that’s in circulation in a country.
-If there’s a higher amount of a currency floating around, the value of that currency will decrease against foreign currencies and the exchange rate will dip.
+Money supply is the total amount of money that’s in circulation in a country.
+If there’s a large amount of it in circulation, the value of that currency will decrease against foreign currencies and the exchange rate will dip.
 High money supply is also linked to low interest rates (again, because a larger supply means lower demand).

 Lower interest rates, in turn, also tend to make a currency drop in value – because investors get low returns on investments in that currency.
 This may make low interest rates seem like bad news.
-But there’s another, longer-term angle that explains why governments may choose to lower interest rates: low rates mean that people borrow more and spend more, which should make the economy grow.
+But there’s another reason why governments may choose to lower interest rates.
+When rates are low, people borrow and spend more, which usually fuels economic growth.

 There’s yet another twist to watch out for, and that’s inflation.
-If inflation (the rate at which prices are rising) gets too high, because demand for goods exceeds supply, it can cause economic instability and currency depreciation.
+If inflation gets too high, because demand for goods exceeds supply, it can cause economic instability and currency depreciation.